kevinbtalbert/CML_AMP_NeMo-Guardrails-Chatbot/README.md

 #### Use Cases
 You can use programmable guardrails in different types of use cases:

-1. <b>Question Answering over a set of documents (a.k.a.
+<b>1.
+Question Answering over a set of documents (a.k.a.
 Retrieval Augmented Generation):</b> Enforce fact-checking and output moderation.

-2. <b>Domain-specific Assistants (a.k.a. chatbots):</b> Ensure the assistant stays on topic and follows the designed conversational flows.
+<b>2.
+Domain-specific Assistants (a.k.a. chatbots):</b> Ensure the assistant stays on topic and follows the designed conversational flows.

-3. <b>LLM Endpoints:</b> Add guardrails to your custom LLM for safer customer interaction.
+<b>3.
+LLM Endpoints:</b> Add guardrails to your custom LLM for safer customer interaction.

-4. <b>LangChain Chains:</b> If you use LangChain for any use case, you can add a guardrails layer around your chains.
+<b>4.
+LangChain Chains:</b> If you use LangChain for any use case, you can add a guardrails layer around your chains.